 The project was completed on February 28, 2019.
 A Final Report was developed for each case study segment detailing the local vision, community outreach results, case study designs, 3D concepts, and next steps.
 In addition, the final deliverables include a lessons learned memo that includes best practices, implantation strategies and design library.
 These documents are linked below.

-For more information on the case study segment in Redwood City visit the City’s website here.
+For more information on the individual case study cities please visit the following links: Redwood City; Palo Alto.

 THANKS TO THOSE WHO JOINED US!

 The Grand Boulevard Initiative Partner Sessions were a series of interactive meetings to engage local representatives and discuss emerging opportunities to make El Camino Real a more urban, pedestrian-friendly, transit-oriented corridor for residents to live, work, shop and play.
 Read more about the sessions and view the session documents here.